 Let’s Talk Money

 Some Emergency Contraception is covered at no cost under the Affordable Care Act’s Contraceptive Mandate when prescribed by a healthcare provider (read more here).
-In fact, Favor members can easily add EC to their order, regardless of their insurance status, and have it delivered right to their doorstep with self-care extras.
+In fact, Favor members can easily get emergency contraception online, regardless of their insurance status, and have it delivered right to their doorstep with self-care extras.
 At Favor, we offer two types of Emergency Contraception:

 Generic Plan B